montyubuntu/dotfiles/README.md

 # Dotfiles

 --- Note: This is fork is heavily modified for use with Python, for instance, it uses Flake8 for Python syntax checking (not pyflakes as flake8 covers both pyflakes and pep8).
 And changes a lot of VIM settings to make VIM more Python friendly. ---
+In order for flake8 to work, simply install it by running: 'pip install flake8'.

 My OSX / Ubuntu dotfiles.